blechta/fenapack/README.rst

 Usage
 =====

-To use FENaPack you need FEniCS (version |version|) compiled with PETSc and petsc4py.
-To be able to import FENaPack functions, update your PYTHONPATH using 'fenapack.conf' and do the usual setup needed to run FEniCS.
+To use FENaPack matching version of FEniCS (version |version|) compiled with PETSc and petsc4py is needed.
+To use FENaPack either install it by standard procedures or ``source fenapack.conf``.

-Meshes for running demos can be downloaded from FEniCS project website by executing 'download-meshes' script.
+Meshes for running demos can be downloaded from the FEniCS project website by executing ``download-meshes`` script.
 Demos can be run by navigating to a particular demo directory and typing::

   NP=4
   mpirun -n $NP python demo_foo-bar.py [-h]

+Full documentation is available at https://blechta.github.io/fenapack/.

 Authors